-At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A..
+At minimum, the gasoline you use should meet the specifications of ASTM D4814 in the U.S.A.

-Flex-fuel engine
+► Flex-fuel engine (→P. 520)

-You must only use unleaded gasoline in your vehicle, E85, or a blend of the two fuels.
+You must only use unleaded gasoline, E85, or a blend of the two fuels.

-Unleaded gasoline (Octane rating 87 [Research Octane Number 91] or higher), E85, or a blend of these two fuels is required for optimum engine performance.
+Unleaded gasoline (Octane rating 87 [Research Octane Number 91] or higher), E85, or a blend of two fuels is required for optimum engine performance.